paylike/countries/README.md

-# Paylike Countries
+# Countries

-This module contains a list of the countries supported by Paylike
+Countries supported by Paylike.

+Notice that this has nothing to do with accepting cards.
+Cards from all over the world is accepted.

+You will need a registered company or citizenship from one of these countries:

 - Austria
 - Belgium